DCP Midstream Partners, LP (DCP) Gains As Market Dips: What You Should Know

-Investors should also note any recent changes to analyst estimates for DCP Midstream Partners, LP.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for DCP Midstream Partners, LP.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.06% higher.
-DCP Midstream Partners, LP is currently sporting a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DCP Midstream Partners, LP is holding a Zacks Rank of #1 (Strong Buy) right now.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.